splunk/public-o11y-docs/gdi/opentelemetry/kubernetes-config.rst

 See the available settings of the Helm chart for the Splunk Distribution of OpenTelemetry Collector for Kubernetes.

+See also :ref:`the advanced configuration options <otel-kubernetes-config-advanced>` such as :ref:`configuring Prometheus <otel-kubernetes-config-resources>`.

+.. _otel-kubernetes-config-helm:

 Configure the Helm chart
 ===============================